-Non-selected offerors may submit a written request for debriefing to the Procurement Officer or designee within three working days after the posting of the award of the contract.
-If a debriefing is requested by one or more of the non-selected offerors, a combined debriefing will be held.
-The debriefing will be held, to the maximum extent practicable, within seven working days after receipt by the Procurement Officer or designee of the first request for debriefing.
+Nonselected offerors may submit a written request for debriefing to the Procurement Officer or designee within three working days after the posting of the award of the contract.
+If a debriefing is requested by one or more of the nonselected offerors, a combined debriefing will be held.
+The debriefing will be held by the Procurement Officer or designeee, to the maximum extent practicable, within seven working days after receipt by the Procurement Officer or designee of the first request for debriefing; and may be conducted via teleconference at the sole discretion of the ERS.
 The debriefing will be held at: